Astra-Unceta y Cia SA: Decline and bankruptcy

 While Astra-Unceta produced a substantial number of guns over the years, it was not on the same league with foreign companies such as Colt, FN Herstal, or Walther, even during the 1914−1936 period, which E. C. Ezell called the "[Spanish] golden years of handgun manufacture".
 During the 60s, arms sales declined, with exports remaining competitive only with large government subsidies.
 The workforce was gradually reduced from 438 employees in 1970 to 408 in 1975; 355 in 1982 and 230 in 1990.

 In 1977, Augusto Unceta-Barrenechea, manager and owner of Astra, as well a serving member of the Basque government was killed by the ETA separatist group.

 In 1997, Astra and one of its competitors, Star went bankrupt (Note: According to Weidacher, both companies closed their doors in 1996.) and both companies former employees formed a new company under the trade name ASTAR to produce pistols and scopes.
 This new company was short-lived, ceasing operations a few years later.
 According to Mendizabal, the merge and an attempt to refloat the company under the trade name Astra Sport S.A.
-(Astra Sport Guerniquesa de Mecanizado Tratamiento y Montage de Armas S.A.) were unsucessful with the factory shutting down in 1998, while the final liquidation was concluded in 1999.
+(Astra Sport Guerniquesa de Mecanizado Tratamiento y Montage de Armas S.A.) were unsuccessful with the factory shutting down in 1998, while the final liquidation was concluded in 1999.

 Most buildings were demolished in 2006, excepted for the former headquarters that were saved thanks to community mobilization.